Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 # Data at rest on the server

 ## Data Handling

+Risks:

+* List the RFC6873 data minimisation risks...
+* Exposure during data breaches
+* Contravention of legal requirements not to process user data
+* Data exfiltration by unauthorised personnel.

 The following are common activities for DNS service operators and in all cases should be minimised or completely avoided if possible for DNS privacy services.